 ii.
 “To address God as the God of his salvation, to discern His hand in the infliction of sorrows, is the operation of true though feeble faith.
 ‘Though He slay me, yet will I trust in Him,’ is the very spirit of this psalm.”
 (Maclaren)

 iii.
-“Yet from beginning to end there is no trace of bitterness, no desire for revenge on enemies, no angry reflections on the goodness of God.
+“From beginning to end there is no trace of bitterness, no desire for revenge on enemies, no angry reflections on the goodness of God.
 Rather, the references to God reveal a remarkable sense of His grace and goodness.”
 (Morgan)

 b.
 Let my prayer come before You: The prayer was passionate (cried out) and constant (day and night).
-The Psalmist was desperate that God would bend towards Him to hear and answer his prayer.
+The psalmist was desperate for God to bend toward Him to hear and answer his prayer.

 ii.
-No matter how deep and dark Heman’s affliction was, it was good that he could still talk to God about it.
-“Despair sometimes strikes men dumb, and sometimes makes them eloquent.”
+No matter how deep and dark Heman’s affliction was, he could still talk to God about it.
+“Despair sometimes strikes men silent, and sometimes makes them eloquent.”
 (Maclaren)

 iii.
 “He did not cast out brutish and wild complaints and moans in misery, as it is natural for people to do, but poured forth his soul into God’s blessed bosom, and now prayeth an answer.”
 (Trapp)

 For my soul is full of troubles,

 And my life draws near to the grave.